 INFJs are too good at seeing potential problems.

 As INFJs are so intuitive, we are able to spot potential problems before they arise.
 So we spend more time worrying and ruminating on these problems.
 If we can’t see a solution to our future problems now, we might get hopeless easily.
 For other more impulsive types, they might not even be aware that their actions now will bring them problems in the future.
 So they just go ahead and act on it and only deal with the problem when it comes.

 For example, most people will work hard and try to earn a lot of money, only to find themselves in a mid-life crisis in their 50s and 60s.
 After their career comes to an end and their kids grow up and leave the nest, they feel lost and depressed.
 Suddenly, they realize they don’t have a purpose in life anymore.
 They start to question why they have worked so hard in the first place and forced themselves to do something they don’t enjoy for so long.

 I had my mid-life crisis in my 20s!
 When I was in my first job, I already thinking about the purpose and meaning of my life.
 I’m already asking myself, “Is accounting something that I want to do for the rest of my life?”
 Later, I ended up having a mild depression because I felt stuck in my job and couldn’t see a way out.

 Our introverted intuition (Ni) function might allow us to see the end faster, but it’s also a curse at the same time when we don’t know how to handle this function well.

 Same as most people who have depression, non-acceptance is the main cause of our sufferings.
-For INFJs in particular, it’s our inability to accept reality and the world being different from our ideals and imagination.
+For INFJs in particular, it’s our inability to accept reality and the world being different from our ideal vision and imagination.

 1. High Expectations for Everything